abisz/DevSalary/README.md

 There are two ways to remove an active filter.
 One is to click on the same bubble again which will toggle it.

-The other way is to click on the previously mentioned button in the filter list.
+The other one is to click on the previously mentioned remove button in the filter list.

 Currently the application only allows one filter per category, which will result in removing a filter if a new one of the same category is selected.